kiquetal/production-ready-serverless-framework/serverless-heroe/README.md

    - Updated AWS SDK usage
    - Better support for newer AWS services and features
    - Improved IAM role handling

+6. **AWS Profile Configuration**:
+   - Serverless Framework supports using named AWS profiles for deployment
+   - In this project, we use variable substitution to allow command-line specification: `profile: ${opt:profile, 'default'}`
+   - This allows you to easily switch between different AWS accounts or environments

 ### Using Lambda Layers for Python Requirements